mapbox/simplestyle-spec/1.1.0/README.md

             "fill": "#555555"

             // OPTIONAL: default 0.6
-            // the opacity of the interior of a polygon
+            // the opacity of the interior of a polygon. implementations
+            // may choose to set this to 0 for line features.
             //
             // value must be a floating point number greater than or equal to
             // zero and less or equal to than one